cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 5. Submit a pull request against the `develop` branch and answer any default questions in the pull request interface.

 > [!IMPORTANT]
-> Validate Casc Bundle SCM is pointing to the `develop` branch.
+> You must validate that the CasC bundle source control management (SCM) tool is pointing to the `develop` branch.

 6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.